Academic and Selection Factors

 - Understanding and appreciation of health care issues and/ or biomedical research

 - Interest in rural health, underserved areas and primary care

 - With respect to the M.D./Ph.D.
 Combined Degree Program, commitment to and potential for biomedical research

 The committee adheres to a policy of equal opportunity and non-discrimination on the basis of sex, age, race, ethnic origin, religion, disability, military service, sexual orientation, or any other status protected by law.
 The School of Medicine gives preference to the following applicants:

 - Residents of Oregon.

 - Non-resident applicants with Oregon Heritage.
 The School of Medicine uses the Oregon Heritage Policy for student selection, but it is not used as a basis for determining residency, and therefore the tuition a student pays.
-Oregon Heritage is defined as 1) A student with one or both parents residing in Oregon at the time of application, 2) A student who graduated from high school in Oregon with at least two years at a high school in Oregon, or 3) A student who graduated from an institution of higher education in Oregon with at least two years at an institution in Oregon.
+Oregon Heritage is defined as 1) A student with one or both parents residing in Oregon at the time of application, 2) A student who graduated from high school in Oregon with at least two years at a high school in Oregon, or 3) A student who graduated from an Oregon institution of higher education with a bachelor’s or advanced degree with at least two years of attendance at an institution of higher education in Oregon.